McFails: A look back at McDonald’s menu items that didn’t last

 The late McDonald’s founder, Ray Kroc, vowed that his restaurants would never sell hot dogs, so maybe they were doomed from the start.

-The McHot Dog got a second chance at success in Japan as locations added it to its breakfast menus.
+The McHot Dog got a second chance at success in Japan as locations added it to their breakfast menus.

 McPizza